Integral-valued polynomials over the set of algebraic integers of bounded degree: Introduction

-Obviously, $\textnormal{Int}(O_K)\supset O_K[X]$ and this is a strict containment (over $\Z$, consider $X(X-1)/2$).
+Obviously, ${\rm Int}(O_K)\supset O_K[X]$ and this is a strict containment (over $\Z$, consider $X(X-1)/2$).
 A classical problem regarding integral-valued polynomials is to find proper subsets $S$ of $O_K$ such that if $f(X)$ is any polynomial in $K[X]$ such that $f(s)$ is in $O_K$ for all $s$ in $S$ then $f(X)$ is integral-valued over $O_K$.
-Such a subset is usually called a polynomially dense subset of $O_K$.
+A subset $S$ of $O_K$ with this property is usually called a polynomially dense subset of $O_K$.
 For example, it is easy to see that cofinite subsets of $O_K$ have this property.
 For a general reference of polynomially dense subsets and the so-called polynomial closure see \cite{CaCh} (see also the references contained in there).
-Obviously, for such a subset $\textnormal{Int}(S,O_K)\doteqdot\{f\in K[X]\,|\,f(S)\subset O_K\}=\textnormal{Int}(O_K)$ (notice that, for a general subset $S\subset O_K$, we only have one containment between these two rings of integral-valued polynomials).
-Gilmer gave a criterion which characterizes polynomially dense subsets $S$ of $O_K$ (see \cite{Gilmer}): $S$ is dense with respect to the $P$-adic topology, for every non-zero prime ideal $P$ of $O_K$ and conversely every such a subset is polynomially dense in $O_K$.
-By means of this criterion, we determine here a particular polynomially dense subset of $O_K$.
+Obviously, for a polynomially dense subset $S$ we have ${\rm Int}(S,O_K)\doteqdot\{f\in K[X]\,|\,f(S)\subset O_K\}={\rm Int}(O_K)$ (in general we only have one containment).
+Gilmer gave a criterion which characterizes polynomially dense subsets of a Dedekind domain with finite residue fields (\cite{Gilmer}).
+His result was later elaborated by McQuillan in this way (\cite{McQ}; we state it for the ring of integers of a number field): a subset $S$ of $O_K$ is polynomially dense in $O_K$ if and only if, for every non-zero prime ideal $P$ of $O_K$, $S$ is dense in $O_K$ with respect to the $P$-adic topology.
+By means of this criterion, we show here the following theorem.
 0.2cm \begin{Theorem} Let $K$ be a number field of degree $n$ over $\Q$.
 Let $O_{K,n}$ be the set of algebraic integers of $K$ of degree $n$.
-Then $O_{K,n}$ is polynomially dense in $O_K$. \end{Theorem} 0.2cm

-The previous problem concerns the integrality of the values of a polynomial with coefficients in a number field $K$ over the algebraic integers of $K$.
-We now turn our interest to the study of the integrality of the values of a polynomial with rational coefficients over algebraic integers of a proper finite extension of $\Q$.
+Then $O_{K,n}$ is polynomially dense in $O_K$. \end{Theorem} 0.2cm The previous problem concerns the integrality of the values of a polynomial with coefficients in a number field $K$ over the set of algebraic integers of $K$.
+We also address here our interest to the study of the integrality of the values of a polynomial with rational coefficients over the set of algebraic integers of a proper finite extension of $\Q$, or, more in general, over a set of algebraic integers which lie in possibly infinitely many number fields, but of bounded degree.
+In this direction, Loper and Werner introduced in \cite{LopWer} the following ring of integral-valued polynomials: